Claude Code Agent Teams: The Complete Guide to AI Agents Collaborating, Reviewing Each Other, and Raising the Bar on Quality

 | NO-GO | Fundamental problem.
 The approach needs rethinking |

 The power here is that the reviewer can send feedback directly to whoever handles the revision.
-The critique → fix → re-review loop that previously required human intermediaries now runs autonomously between agents.
+The critique, fix, and re-review loop that previously required human intermediaries now runs autonomously between agents.

 3-3.
 Three Quality Improvement Patterns

-Pattern 1: Competing Hypothesis Testing Multiple agents each form a different hypothesis and then try to validate or disprove each other's.
-Like a scientific debate — converging on the most defensible conclusion.
+Pattern 1 — Competing hypothesis testing.
+Multiple agents each form a different hypothesis and then try to validate or disprove each other's.
+Like a scientific debate, the team converges on the most defensible conclusion.

-Pattern 2: Specialized Layered Review Agents with distinct areas of focus — security, performance, test coverage — each review from their specific perspective.
-Catches blindspots that any single reviewer would miss.
+Pattern 2 — Specialized layered review.
+Agents with distinct areas of focus — security, performance, test coverage — each review from their specific perspective.
+This catches blindspots that any single reviewer would miss.

-Pattern 3: Pipeline-Based Incremental Quality Research → Analysis → Strategy → Review.
+Pattern 3 — Pipeline-based incremental quality.
+Research feeds into analysis, which feeds into strategy, which feeds into review.
 Each phase validates and builds on the previous phase's output.
 Task dependencies create a natural sequencing mechanism.

 4. Messaging: write vs. broadcast